krithesh19/sciprog_24/practical4/README.md

 ./practical4

-Sample Output:
+ ### Output:

-The program will display the tangent values and the calculated area:
+The program will display the tangent values and the calculated area: xyz